Last updated on February 9, 2023

 Almost all colors have board wipes, although white is far, far ahead.
 You’ll definitely be able to find one that’s suitable for your deck.
 That said, some board wipes are much better and used more frequently than others in competitive settings (surprised?).

-Starting with a simple sorcery, Planar Cleansing is pretty straightforward.
+Starting with a simple sorcery, Planar Cleansing is a pretty straightforward white board white.
 It destroys everything on the board be it enchantments, artifacts, planeswalkers, or creatures.
 It costs six mana which isn’t bad considering its effect, but you won’t be able to use it if you get rushed early before setting up for its expensive cost.
 Keep in mind that “destroy” effects are useless against anything with “indestructible” or regeneration, for that matter.

 Akroma’s Vengeance is another high-cost board wipe, but it nukes all artifacts, creatures, and enchantments.
 Cycling can help if you don’t need it right away and it’s perfect for planeswalker or sorcery- and instant-heavy decks because it won’t affect your stuff.